 Indirect costs are allowed only if the applicant has a current federally approved indirect cost rate.
 (This requirement does not apply to units of local government.)
 Attach a copy of the federally approved indirect cost rate agreement to the application.
 Applicants that do not have an approved rate may request one through their cognizant federal agency, which will review all documentation and approve a rate for the applicant organization, or, if the applicant's accounting system permits, costs may be allocated in the direct cost categories.
 For the definition of Cognizant Federal Agency, see the "Glossary of Terms" in the Financial Guide.
-For assistance with identifying your cognizant agency, please contact the Customer Service Center at 1-800-458-0786 or at ask.ocfo@usdoj.gov.
-If DOJ is the cognizant federal agency, applicants may obtain information needed to submit an indirect cost rate proposal at www.ojp.gov/funding/Apply/Resources/IndirectCosts.pdf.
+For assistance with identifying your cognizant agency, contact the Customer Service Center at 1-800-458-0786 or at ask.ocfo@usdoj.gov.
+If DOJ is the cognizant federal agency, applicants may obtain information needed to submit an indirect cost rate proposal here.